Felix221123/4-card-layout-component/README-template.md

 ### What I learned

-# I leant the use gap spacing and my knowledge about layouts too increased a bit more : )
+# I learnt the use gap spacing and my knowledge about layouts too increased a bit more : )

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.